 West Hove Infant school is an eight form entry Infant school.
-Currently we have 700 children on roll.
-We extended onto a second site, Connaught Road (CR) one mile from the main building, School Road site (SR) in September 2011, officially as three forms of entry in YR, with the site expanding each year.
+Currently we have 690 children on roll.
+We extended onto a second site, Connaught Road (CR) one mile from the School Road site (SR) in September 2011.

 However, in September 2012, 2013, and 2014 we admitted an additional form of entry to offer local places to local children.
 Both sites are situated in an urban area and housed in mainly Victorian buildings.
 The SR site has an attached Children’s Centre and a swimming pool.
 This site is shared with the adjoining Junior school.